gustavnavar/Grid.Blazor/README.md

 GridBlazor is a Blazor component that shows data in a grid.
 It requires a back-end component that performs paging, sorting, filtering and others.

 This back-end component can be one of the following:
-- GridCore (v.5.0.0 or later), supporting ASP.Net Core 3.1, ASP.Net 5.0, ASP.Net 6.0 and ASP.Net 7.0.
+- GridCore (v.6.0.0 or later), supporting ASP.Net Core 3.1, ASP.Net 5.0, ASP.Net 6.0, ASP.Net 7.0, ASP.Net 8.0 and ASP.Net 9.0.
 GridMvcCore, that it is a fork from https://gridmvc.codeplex.com/, was working for earlier versions.
 But GridMvcCore is only required for Blazor WASM (REST) and ASP.NET MVC projects now.
 - an OData back-end.
 All samples are based on Microsoft.AspNetCore.OData library, but it can be any other OData provider.
 - GridJavaCore back-end for Java JPA / Hibernate projects (https://github.com/gustavnavar/Grid.Java.Core)

-It supports .NET Core 3.1 and 5.0, 6.0, 7.0 and 8.0, and Blazor WebAssembly 3.2.0, 5.0, 6.0, 7.0 and 8.0
+GridBlazor supports .NET Core 3.1 and 5.0, 6.0, 7.0, 8.0 and 9.0, and Blazor WebAssembly 3.2.0, 5.0, 6.0, 7.0, 8.0 and 9.0

 ## Demo
 - http://gridblazor.azurewebsites.net